Loading

 How long do struts last on a minivan?

-On average, struts on a minivan can last between 50,000 to 100,000 miles.
-However, this range can vary based on several factors, including driving conditions, maintenance practices, and the quality of the struts themselves.
+The lifespan of struts on a minivan can vary, but on average, they tend to last between 50,000 to 100,000 miles.
+However, several factors can affect the longevity of your minivan's struts, including driving conditions, maintenance, and the quality of the struts themselves.

 Several factors can influence how long your minivan's struts will last: